MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/what-s-new-for-admins-in-office-for-mac.md

 ## App icons

-When you deploy Office for Mac, the app icons aren't automatically added to the dock, but are available from Launchpad.
+When you deploy Office on a Mac, the app icons aren't automatically added to the dock, but are available from Launchpad.
 You can provide your users with instructions on [how to add app icons to the dock](https://support.microsoft.com/office/95db1c14-45e7-450e-86ad-1134f7e80851).

 ## Version numbers